Skull and facial fractures are broken bones of the head and face. Injury can result in damage to the brain.

 Treatment will depend on the location and extent of the injury.

-The first steps will be focused on stabilizing your injury.
+The first steps will be focused on stabilizing the injury.
 They may include:

 Stabilization may also require emergency surgery to protect surrounding tissues and organs.